 The infrastructure for Digital ID exists and is growing.
 This includes internet coverage, security, biometric technology, smart devices, and cloud services.
 The trend in each of these areas is for improved service and performance at a lower cost.
 As such, the foundational digital infrastructure that supports digital ID is continuously growing in reach and dropping in cost.
 Africa is experiencing the fastest growth in internet usage rates, with a 20 percent increase each year.
-Seven countries in Africa have "affordable internet."
-Most people in Africa access the internet via a smartphone, and the price of smartphones fell by 20 to 30 percent in most emerging economies between 2008 and 2016.
-Also, the average selling price of a fingerprint sensor found in a mobile phone fell by 30 percent in 2017 alone.
-All these improvements mean the technology needed for digital ID is not only available now but is more affordable than ever.
+Seven countries in Africa have "affordable internet."12 Most people in Africa access the internet via a smartphone, and the price of smartphones fell by 20 to 30 percent in most emerging economies between 2008 and 2016.
+Also, the average selling price of a fingerprint sensor found in a mobile phone fell by 30 percent in 2017 alone.13 All these improvements mean the technology needed for digital ID is not only available now but is more affordable than ever.
 This situation makes it possible for African countries to leapfrog paper-based approaches to identification.

 A large number of Africa's citizens have no legal means of identification.
 Comprehensive civil registration forms the basis of a well-functioning Civil Registration and Vital Statistics (CRVS) system.
 However, many of the civil registration and identification systems in African Union Member States are fragmented and under-resourced.
-This has led to the current situation where about 542 million people in Africa do not efforts to reduce the global identity gap will be closely coordinated across shared value sectors in health and proven interventions aimed at accelerating progress towards Sustainable Development Goal target 16.9-legal identity for all, including birth registration-and SDG 17.19.

-&lt;sup>13 Alliance for Affordable Internet.
-2018 Africa Regional Snapshot have a foundational identification and therefore are "invisible."
+This has led to the current situation where about 542 million people in Africa do not have a foundational identification and therefore are "invisible."
 Of this number, around 95 million children under five have never had their births recorded, and 120 million children do not have a birth certificate.